ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 0.9.5 =
+* Added: option to display only link to topic under post
+* Added: option to display newest/oldest x replies under post
+* Added: change the content of the new topic from the Discussion settings page
+* Added: option to "Use default settings" to keep topic display uniform
+* Changed: added placeholder text to make existing topic selection more intuitive - thanks, qgil
+* Changed: internal settings storage, for easier future changes

 = 0.9 =
 * Fixed: bug preventing access to edit posts / pages under some conditions - big thanks, KaiSD